 How does conveyancing in Bredon differ for new build properties?

-Most buyers of new build property in Bredon come to us having been asked by the developer to sign contracts and commit to the purchase even before the residence is constructed.
-This is because developers in Bredon usually purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Bredon approach us having been asked by the developer to exchange contracts and commit to the purchase even before the house is finished.
+This is because builders in Bredon typically purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Bredon or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Bredon or who has acted in the same development.

 In what way can the Landlord & Tenant Act 1954 impact my commercial property in Bredon and how can your lawyers assist?

 The 1954 Act provides a safeguard to commercial leaseholders, giving them the a statutory right to make a request to court for a continuation of occupancy at the end of an expired lease.
 There are certain specified grounds that a landlord can refrain from granting a lease renewal and the rules are involved.
 We are happy to direct you to commercial conveyancing solicitors who use the act for protection and assist with commercial conveyancing in Bredon

 I am thinking of appointing a conveyancing practitioner in Bredon for my home move.
 Is there any facility to see a solicitor's record with the profession’s regulator?